stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The Authentication Response includes a `code` parameter, a one-time authorization code that your server can exchange for an ID token.
 Your server makes this exchange by sending an HTPS `POST`request.
 The `POST` request is sent to the token endpoint, which you should retrieve from the [Discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration) using the **token_endpoint** key.
 The following discussion assumes the endpoint is `https://merchant.itsme.be/oidc/token`.

-<aside class="success">Which information must be present to contact Token Endpoint?
-- Request MUST be a POST, not a GET request
-- In header the Content-Type : application/x-www-form-urlencoded  MUST be added</aside>
+<aside class="success">Which information must be present to contact Token Endpoint?</aside> Request MUST be a POST, not a GET request.
+In header the Content-Type : application/x-www-form-urlencoded  MUST be added

-<aside class="success">Do you need an App Client Secret on the OpenID client?
-OpenID allows multiple ways for authentication as a Service Provider.
+<aside class="success">Do you need an App Client Secret on the OpenID client?</aside> OpenID allows multiple ways for authentication as a Service Provider.
 BMID only supports private_key_jwt as client authentication method with all the SSL requirements exposed via JWKSet, use the corresponding private key to encrypt/sign and decrypt/validate exchanged information.
-So other authentication methods such client_secret (Open ID Connect default method but the less secured one are not supported since they are considered less secure. </aside>
+So other authentication methods such client_secret (Open ID Connect default method but the less secured one are not supported since they are considered less secure.
 <aside class="notice"> In order to communicate with Token Endpoint, TLS MUST be implemented.
-See <a href="http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements">Section 16.17</a> for more information on using TLS. </aside>
+See http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements">Section 16.17</a> for more information on using TLS. </aside>

 ```http--inline
 GET /oidc/authorization?response_type=code